-Scattering - DOIT module
+Scattering calculations - The DOIT module

 The Discrete Ordinate ITerative (DOIT) method is one of the scattering algorithms in ARTS.
-Besides the DOIT method a backward Monte Carlo scheme has been implemented (see ARTS Theory, Section 8).
 The DOIT method is unique because a discrete ordinate iterative method is used to solve the scattering problem in a spherical atmosphere.
-Although the DOIT module is implemented for 1D and 3D atmospheres, it is strongly recommended to use it only for 1D, because the Monte Carlo module (ARTS Theory, Chapter 8) is much more appropriate for 3D calulations.
+Although the DOIT module is implemented for 1D and 3D atmospheres, it is strongly recommended to use it only for 1D, because the Monte Carlo module (Chapter 19) is much more appropriate for 3D calulations.
 More appropriate in the sense that it is much more efficient.
 A literature review about scattering models for the microwave region, which is presented in Emde and Sreerekha [2004], shows that former implementations of discrete ordinate schemes are only applicable for (1D-)plane-parallel or 3D-cartesian atmospheres.
 All of these algorithms can not be used for the simulation of limb radiances.
-A description of the DOIT method, similar to what is presented in this chapter, has been published in Emde et al. [2004] and in Emde [2005].
+A description of the DOIT method is given in ARTS Theory, Chapter 9 and has been published in Emde et al. [2004] and in Emde [2005].